SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 reserved.
 Thus, if you add anything below one of the four, the corresponding speciality functions from above are called instead of the generic ones.

+Note however, if you add any items during a single run, which are not located below `derived_parameter.runs.run_XXXXXXXX` and `results.runs.run_XXXXXXXX` (where *run_XXXXXXXXX* is the name of your current run) these items are not automatically stored and you need to store them manually before the end of the run via :func:`~pypet.trajectory.SingleRun.f_store_items`.

 .. _more-on-access:

 ---------------------------------